VidunderGunder/expo-prototype-tutorial/README.md

-# Code once, run anywhere
+# Expo: App and Web in one

-Let's make a prototype from start to finish!
+Let's make an application from start to finish!

 What we'll support:

 -  Web (all platforms)
 -  App (iOS and Android)

-Shoutout to [Expo](https://expo.io/) for making this possible.

 ## 🚀 Quick Start